Bahnhofstr. 29

 Passau

-Just 200 metres north of the station you will come across the Danube Cycle Path (DRW) and EuroVelo 6 (EV6), which runs directly along the Danube.
+Just 200 metres north of the station, you will come to the Danube Cycle Path (DRW) and EuroVelo 6 (EV6), which runs directly along the Danube.

-Just outside Passau, you cross over to the north bank via a footbridge at the Kachlet dam and hydroelectric power station.
-The Kachlet is an approximately 20-kilometre-long river section with numerous rocks and small islands.
-Since its completion in 1927, the barrage with double lock has improved navigability at this dangerous point.
+Just outside Passau, you cross over a footbridge at the Kachlet dam and hydroelectric power station to the north bank.
+The Kachlet is an approximately 20 kilometre long section of river with numerous rocks and small islands.
+Since its completion in 1927, the barrage with double sluice has improved navigability at this dangerous point.

-From about the mouth of the Gaissa, the trail runs mostly off the roads.
-You can relax as you pass small villages and ferry stations and rest under shady trees.
+From around the mouth of the GaiĂźa, the route is mostly off the beaten track.
+You can take a relaxing ride past small villages and ferry stations and rest under shady trees.

 At Windorf you reach a special natural monument.

-A footbridge connects the Lower Bavarian village of Windorf with the island, which at just under 2.5 kilometres is the longest between Ulm and Vienna.
+A footbridge connects the Lower Bavarian town of Windorf with the island, which at just under 2.5 kilometres is the longest between Ulm and Vienna.
 The island, which is freely accessible all year round, is a protected landscape.
-The island area is predominantly overgrown with deciduous trees.
-Two signposted circular paths offer hikers views of the beauty of the island, the Danube and its surroundings.
+The island area is mainly covered with deciduous trees.
+Two signposted circular trails offer hikers views of the beauty of the island, the Danube and its surroundings.
 There is also a landing stage for boats.
 There are various places to stop for refreshments on the Windorf promenade in front of the island.

-Vilshofen is only a stone's throw away.
-At the level of the airfield, you can already enjoy a beautiful view of the town on the far bank, which rises on a promontory between the Vils and the Danube.
+Vilshofen is just a stone's throw away.
+At the airfield, you can already enjoy a beautiful view of the town on the far bank, which rises on a promontory between the Vils and the Danube.

-Before you cross the MarienbrĂĽcke bridge into the centre, however, you should pass through the Biertor, a triumphal arch of a somewhat different kind.
-It is a portal made of beer crates: a humorous reference to Vilhofen's centuries-old brewing history.
+Before you cross the MarienbrĂĽcke bridge into the centre, however, you should drive through the Biertor, a triumphal arch of a somewhat different kind.
+It is a portal made of beer crates: a humorous reference to Vilshofen's centuries-old brewing history.

 Another section of the exhibition is dedicated to the town's 800-year history.
-A special highlight of the "BierUnterwelten" is a 90-metre-long vaulted passageway carved into the rock from the Middle Ages that leads under the BĂĽrg, a street in the old town.
+A special highlight of the "Beer Underworlds" is a 90 metre long vaulted passageway from the Middle Ages carved into the rock, which runs under the BĂĽrg, a street in the old town.

 Stadtplatz 38